GNGscr/Thaiislands/UX_FLOW.md

 - Top-right corner: language toggle (HE/EN)
 - A central CTA leads to the island selector

+- 💻 **Only on desktop:**
+  Clicking on each of the shuffling square (on the right), will lead user to blind selection.
+  (Added for user's fun experience and engagement)

 ---

 ## 🏝️ Island Pages (`/koh-phangan`, `/koh-samui`, `/koh-tao`)